 Common military felt hat and Australian favourite

-The Slouch Hat has been worn by military personnel from around the world – Australia, United Kingdom, India, New Zealand, Southern Rhodesia, France, the United States, Germany amongst others.
+The Slouch Hat has been worn and still is by military personnel from around the world – Australia, United Kingdom, India, New Zealand, Southern Rhodesia, France, the United States, Germany amongst others.

 In the United States it was also called the Kossuth hat, after Lajos Kossuth.

 - Kossuth Hat